rrwick/Badread/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**To reproduce**
-Steps to reproduce the behaviour:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behaviour**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+The full command run which produces the error.
+If possible, attach an input files so I can try reproduce the problem on my end.

+**Error message**
+If applicable, include the full Python error message which indicates where the crash occurred.

+**System info**
- - OS: [e.g. iOS]
+ - OS: [e.g. Ubuntu 16.04]
  - Python version [e.g. 3.6.7]

 **Additional context**